Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 </details>

-With our new classification function in place, we re-analyze the $6,599$ non-proxy contracts and find that we're able to classify $6,476$ contracts with an improved accuracy of $98.1\%$!
+With our new classification function in place, we reanalyze the $6,599$ non-proxy contracts and find that we are able to classify $6,476$ contracts with an improved accuracy of $98.1\%$!
 While this is only a marginal improvement over our initial classification algorithm, it's still a step in the right direction and only a few contracts away from perfect accuracy.

 ### Proxy Contracts

-Through our analysis, it also became trivial to detect proxy contracts, which are contracts that delegate their logic to another contract.
+Through our analysis, it also became easy to detect proxy contracts, which are minimal contracts that delegate their logic to another contract.
 The pruned bytecode of these contracts is almost always:

 ```assembly
 0x363d3d373d3d3d363d735af43d82803e903d916057fd5bf3
 ```

 so, we can modify our classification function to detect these contracts with near-perfect accuracy.
+These contracts are typically not generated by a compiler, but rather by manually written assembly, so they are not classified as Solidity or Vyper contracts.

 <details>
     <summary>View `detect_compiler_new_with_proxies.rs`</summary>